econia-labs/econia-v5/doc/architecture-specification.md

    of the last accessed key so that operations to check existence then borrow can occur without re-traversal.
 Bid and ask trees for a user `MAY` be combined into one single tree.
-1. Only available and total amounts for base and quote `SHALL` be tracked, since deposits will be held in a global vault in order to reduce borrows.
-Since anyone can deposit into the global vault store, there is no way to ensure the global ceiling is static.
-1. When a user deposits to or withdraws from their market account, assets `SHALL` transact against a global base/quote vault for the entire market.
 1. There `SHALL` be a hard-coded constant restricting the number of open orders each user is allowed to have.
-1. Each user `SHALL` have a market accounts map of type `aptos_std::smart_table::SmartTable` which lists the markets they have open market accounts for.
+1. Each user `SHALL` have an open orders map of type `aptos_std::smart_table::SmartTable` which lists the markets they have open orders objects for.
-1. Market account objects `SHALL` be non-transferrable.
+1. Open orders objects `SHALL` be non-transferrable.

 ### Market vaults

-1. Markets `SHALL` have a global vault for base and quote, containing all user and liquidity pool deposits.
+1. Markets `SHALL` have a global vault for base and quote, containing all posted order collateral and liquidity pool deposits.
 1. It `SHALL` be assumed that no more than `HI_64` of assets will be consolidated in one place, to avoid excessive error checking.
 Hence the onus is on asset issuers to regulate supply accordingly.
+This style mimics the `aptos_framework::coin` specification.

 ### Liquidity pools

-1. Liquidity pool logic `SHALL` take reasonable steps to ensure that no more than `HI_64` of lp tokens are ever minted.
+1. Liquidity pool logic `SHALL` take reasonable steps to ensure that no more than `HI_64` of liquidity provider tokens are ever minted.
 For example for the first mint, the number of tokens could be taken as the greater of base and quote deposited.
+1. Initialized ticks `SHALL` be organized in a B+ tree with an AVL tree at both inner and leaf nodes.

 ### Parametric configurability